seraficaj/fccsf_wsl_guide/dbs-frameworks.md

 ## Python Virtual Environments
 You can start a Python3 virtual environment with: `python3 -m venv name_of_venv`

 - You may be walked through an installation by your computer the first time you run this command.
 It will guide you through installing any other dependences needed to run a venv (virtual env.).
-(You may also have to prepend the installation command with prepend for it work successfully.)
+(You may also have to prepend the installation command with `sudo` for it work successfully.)

 Python venvs are usually named `myenv` or `venv` instead of `name_of_venv`.
 If successful, your command line will also have the name of the venv, and the venv code will be stored in a folder called `lib`.